Ferdinand57/test_repo/README.md

 Explain the differences between margin, border, and padding, and how to implement these three things!
 =

 In web design, understanding the box model is crucial.
 The box model describes how elements are structured and how spacing works around them.
 It consists of:

-    Content: The actual text, images, or other media inside the element.
+- Content: The actual text, images, or other media inside the element.
-    Padding: The space between the content and the element's border.
+- Padding: The space between the content and the element's border.
 Padding adds internal spacing within the element.
-    Border: A line or edge that surrounds the padding and content.
+- Border: A line or edge that surrounds the padding and content.
 It defines the outline of the element.
-    Margin: The space outside the border that separates the element from other elements.
+- Margin: The space outside the border that separates the element from other elements.
 Margins add external spacing between elements.

-Here's how they differ:
+The difference are the following:

 - Margin: